Find the Best Repiping Contractors for Your Business

 A professional whole-house repipe is a multi-stage project designed to minimize disruption while ensuring a durable, code-compliant result.

 - Planning and Preparation: Your plumber will discuss the new pipe material options (like PEX or copper), create a new piping plan, and apply for any required local permits.
 You'll receive a detailed project scope and schedule.
-Homeowner preparation typically involves clearing out cabinets and work areas and planning for temporary water access7 8.
+Homeowner preparation typically involves clearing out cabinets and work areas and planning for temporary water access.

 - Removal and Installation: The old supply lines (for hot and cold water) and often the drain, waste, and vent (DWV) lines are removed.
 New pipes are then installed according to the new plan.
-This stage includes securing all new piping with proper supports and connecting them to the main water line and each fixture7 10.
+This stage includes securing all new piping with proper supports and connecting them to the main water line and each fixture.

 Find the perfect repiping contractors for your needs